-As of March 31, 2022, ATC Europe consists of the Company's operations in France, Germany, Poland and Spain.
+As of September 30, 2022, ATC Europe consists of the Company's operations in France, Germany, Poland and Spain.
 The Company currently holds a 52% controlling interest in ATC Europe, with CDPQ and Allianz holding 30% and 18% noncontrolling interests, respectively.
-ATC Europe holds a 100% interest in the subsidiaries that consist of the Company's operations in France and Poland and an 87% and an 83% controlling interest in the subsidiaries that consist of the Company's operations in Germany and Spain, respectively, with PGGM holding a 13% and a 17% noncontrolling interest in each respective subsidiary.
+ATC Europe holds a 100% interest in the subsidiaries that consist of the Company's operations in France and Poland and an 87% and an 83% controlling interest in the subsidiaries that consist of the Company and Spain, respectively, with PGGM holding a 13% and a 17% noncontrolling interest in each respective subsidiary.